 Synchronous and Open, Real World, Vehicle, ADAS, and Infrastructure Data Streams for Automotive Machine Learning Algorithms Research 2020-01-0736

+Prediction based optimal energy management systems are a topic of high interest in the automotive industry as an effective, low-cost option for improving vehicle fuel efficiency.
+With the continuing development of connected and autonomous vehicle (CAV) technology there are many data streams which may be leveraged by transportation stakeholders.
+The Suite of CAVs-derived data streams includes advanced driver-assistance (ADAS) derived information about surrounding vehicles, vehicle-to-vehicle (V2V) communications for real time and historical data, and vehicle-to-infrastructure (V2I) communications.
 The suite of CAVs-derived data streams have been demonstrated to enable improvements in system-level safety, emissions and fuel economy.
-This describes the gathering, processing, and use of on-road data collected from probe vehicles in Fort Collins, Colorado.
-Several synchronous datasets were gathered using a test vehicle equipped with sensors to measure ego vehicle position and velocity, ADAS-derived near-neighbor relative position and velocity, and infrastructure-level transit time and signal phase and timing.
-The datasets in both raw and data-fused formats is made available to the research community.
-The utility of these types of open data projects is briefly demonstrated by using them in the applications of vehicle velocity prediction, and real-time fuel economy modeling.
+Practical concerns, lack of standardization, and current low levels of technology penetration dictate that the acquisition of real-world data for use in the development of optimal energy management systems is challenging and expensive, presenting a bottleneck for research in the subject area.
+This paper describes the gathering, processing, and use of on-road data collected from probe vehicles in Fort Collins, Colorado.
+General guidelines are provided for the definition of data streams, and the gathering, and processing of said data.
+Specific discussion is provided for the several synchronous datasets which were gathered using a test vehicle equipped with sensors to measure ego vehicle position, velocity, and driver and engine data, ADAS-derived near-neighbor relative position and velocity, and infrastructure-level transit time and signal phase and timing information.
+The processed dataset is made available to the research community.
+The utility of these data streams are briefly demonstrated by using them in the applications of vehicle velocity prediction.

 Aaron I. Rabinowitz, Tushar Gaikwad, Samantha White, Thomas Bradley, Zachary Asher